 Health Technology Assessment (HTA) is defined as a bridge between “evidence” and “policy” in healthcare (Velasco-Garrido & Busse, 2005).
-It is described as a multidisciplinary process that uses definite methods to determine the value of a health technology at different stages in its developmental cycle (O ‘Rourke et al., 2020).
-The purpose is to guide governance and policymaking to promote an effective, excellent, unbiased, well-structured and optimal health system (O ‘Rourke et al., 2020).
-HTA involves structured assessment of characteristics, effects or impacts of health care technology.
-There are different forms of policy research and analysis on health and resource use such as foresight; economic analysis; systems analysis; strategic analysis etc. HTA investigates the short- and long-term medical, societal, organizational, economic impact of health and resource use, and application of health technology (Velasco-Garrido & Busse, 2005).
+It is a multidisciplinary process that uses specific methods to determine the value of health technology at different stages of its developmental cycle (O ‘Rourke et al., 2020).
+Its purpose is to guide governance and policymaking to promote an effective, unbiased, well-structured, and optimal health system (O ‘Rourke et al., 2020).
+HTA involves a structured assessment of the characteristics, effects, or impacts of healthcare technology.
+There are different forms of policy research and analysis on health and resource use, such as foresight, economic analysis, systems analysis, and strategic analysis.
+HTA investigates the short- and long-term medical, societal, organizational, and economic impacts of health and resource use, as well as the application of health technology (Velasco-Garrido & Busse, 2005).

-Context of HTA
+HTA Context

 The context in which HTA research is conducted influences the assessment strategies applied and the degree, scope, and magnitude of the evaluation.
-The sphere and scale of the assessment differs based upon the entity commissioning the study and the purpose of the assessment.
-It is important to evaluate various aspects of technological or therapeutic intervention, such as the type of interventions within health system, the interventions on health policy economics, health infrastructure financing and running health care facilities (O ‘Rourke et al., 2020).
+The sphere and scale of the assessment differ depending on the entity commissioning the study and the purpose of the assessment.
+It is important to evaluate various aspects of technological or therapeutic intervention, such as the type of interventions within health systems and the interventions on health policy economics, health infrastructure financing, and running healthcare facilities (O ‘Rourke et al., 2020).

 Historical Context of HTA

-Distinctions in country-specific health systems globally reflect diverse social and political complexities existing in each country.
-In the year 1965, the Committee on Science and Astronautics of the US House of Representatives reiterated the necessity for policymakers to have the required knowledge to enable assessment of overall impact of health technology (Goodman, 2014).
-This led to the formation of Office of Technology Assessment (OTA), an organization for unbiased evaluation of various technologies including medicine and healthcare (O’Donnell et al., 2009).
-The OTA framework was adapted by several European countries including Austria, Denmark, France, Germany, United Kingdom, The Netherlands, Sweden, and The European Community.
+Distinctions in country-specific health systems globally reflect the diverse social and political complexities of each country.
+In 1965, the Committee on Science and Astronautics of the U.S. House of Representatives reiterated the necessity for policy makers to have the knowledge required to enable an assessment of the overall impact of health technology (Goodman, 2014).
+This led to the formation of the Office of Technology Assessment (OTA), an organization for unbiased evaluation of various technologies, including medicine and healthcare (O’Donnell et al., 2009).
+The OTA framework was adopted by several European countries, including Austria, Denmark, France, Germany, the United Kingdom, the Netherlands, Sweden, and the European Community.

-Earliest version resembling the HTA model known as the Swedish Council for Health Technology Assessment and Assessment for Social Services (SBU) was established in Sweden in 1987, exclusively focusing on health-care interventions for health-care policy makers and patients (Hailey, 2009).
-The purpose of SBU was to guide health-care policy decisions focused on effective use of available resources.
-In Australia, the Australian Pharmaceutical Benefits Advisory Committee (PBAC) was assigned similar role.
-In Canada, the Conseil d’évaluation des technologies de la santé (CETS) was formed at regional level in Quebec, this was later renamed as Agence d’évaluation des technologies et des modes d’intervention en santé (AETMIS).
-At national level, Canadian Coordinating Office for Health Technology Assessment (CCOHTA) was established in 1989.
-CCOHTA was reorganized as Canadian Agency for Drugs and Technologies in Health (CADTH) and was responsible to review drugs and recommendations (O’Donnell et al., 2009).
-Later the UK established the National Institute for Clinical Excellence (NICE) in 1999, to steer and guide technological progress and advance therapeutic treatment (Charlton, 2020).
+The earliest version resembling the HTA model, the Swedish Council for Health Technology Assessment and Assessment for Social Services (SBU), was established in Sweden in 1987, focusing exclusively on healthcare interventions for healthcare policy makers and patients (Hailey, 2009).
+The purpose of SBU was to guide healthcare policy decisions focused on the effective use of available resources.
+In Australia, the Australian Pharmaceutical Benefits Advisory Committee (PBAC) was assigned a similar role.
+In Canada, the Conseil d’évaluation des technologies de la santé (CETS) was formed at the provincial level in Quebec, which was later renamed the Agence d’évaluation des technologies et des modes d’intervention en santé (AETMIS).
+At the national level, the Canadian Coordinating Office for Health Technology Assessment (CCOHTA) was established in 1989.
+CCOHTA was reorganized as the Canadian Agency for Drugs and Technologies in Health (CADTH) and was responsible for reviewing drugs and recommendations (O’Donnell et al., 2009).
+Later, the UK established the National Institute for Clinical Excellence (NICE) in 1999, to steer and guide technological progress and advance therapeutic treatment (Charlton, 2020).